 Stewart thought the spiders were the most effective flies, and wrote "The only objection to spiders is, that the feathers are so soft that the trout's teeth break them off, and after catching a dozen or two of trout, little is left of them but the bare dressing, rendering it necessary for the angler to change them; and if the trout are taking readily, this has to be repeated two or three times a day."

 Well, I don't know about you, but I wouldn't consider a fly that caught two dozen trout, and only then had to be changed for another that also caught two dozen trout, worthy of objection!
-The only objection I can think of is that no fly shop or on-line retailer that I know of in the US sells them.

 1. Although Stewart specifically wrote that it was "highly objectionable" for anglers to shorten the shanks of their hooks considerably because it "renders the chances of hooking a trout exceedingly small."
 I have not found that to be the case, and one of the most accomplished spider fishermen I know regularly uses short shank hooks.
 My choice of the Daiichi 1640 hook is on his recommendation.